Jordan Turner (American football): Michigan State

 Turner transferred to play for the Michigan State Spartans.
 In week 5 of the 2024 season, he totaled nine tackles and an interception in a loss to Ohio State.

 Professional career

 After going unselected in the 2025 NFL draft, Turner attended the rookie minicamp of the Denver Broncos.
 On May 12, 2025, he was signed to the Broncos roster.
 On August 26, he was waived by the Broncos.
 The next day, he was re-signed to the practice squad.

 Turner made his NFL debut when he was elevated from the practice squad for Week 8 against the Dallas Cowboys, following the suspension of Dre Greenlaw.
+On December 13, he was promoted to the active roster on his birthday.

+On July 26, 2026, Turner was placed on the Active/Non-football injury list ahead of training camp.